alex-hhh/ActivityLog2/doc/data-frame.md

                 prev-work))
           prev-work))

-    scratch.rkt> (send df fold '("timer" "pwr") 0 accum-work) 796091.0
+    scratch.rkt> (df-fold df '("timer" "pwr") 0 accum-work) 796091.0

-## Adding new series using `add-derived-series` and `add-derived-series/lazy`
+## Adding new series using `df-add-derived` and `df-add-lazy`

-    (send df add-derived-series name base-series value-fn)
+    (df-add-derived name base-series value-fn)
-    (send df add-derived-series/lazy name base-series value-fn)
+    (df-add-lazy name base-series value-fn)

-The `add-derived-series` can be used to add new series to the data frame, as computations from other series.
+The `df-add-derived` function can be used to add new series to the data frame, as computations from other series.
 It is used in session-df for example to create a "distance" series (which is either in KM or Miles") from the "dst" series which is in meters.